-If you enjoy warm spices and ordering chai tea at your favorite coffee shops, this cozy vanilla chai buttercream is the perfect frosting for you to decorate a layer cake, cupcakes, and more.
-Chai tea lovers will appreciate the warm spiced flavors here that add a nice complexity to a variety of baked goods.
+If you enjoy warm spices and ordering chai tea at coffee shops, this cozy vanilla chai buttercream with cream cheese is the perfect frosting. âī¸ Chai tea lovers will appreciate the warm spiced flavors here that add a nice complexity to a variety of baked goods.
+This recipe works well for decorating a layer cake, cupcakes, and more.

 Jump to: